navneetchouhan/assignment-04-API/README.md

 # Overview
-A Lending API which allows you to add,update,get and delete books.
+A Book Lending API which allows you to add,update,get and delete books.

 **It is authenticated with JWT Auth**

-**All the requests send should have bearer token**
+**All the requests sent should have bearer token**

 ## Token is: